monico18/LTI-SDN-Controller/README.md

 # LTI-SDN-Controller
-A SDN Controller for mikrotik devices
+A SDN Controller for mikrotik devices using python